sam-hearst/two_circles_case_study/readme.md

 gs://two_circles_data/case_study_seat.csv
 ```

-# 2. Data Cleaning and Standardization
+## 2. Data Cleaning and Standardization

-## 2a.
+***NOTE***: For this section I was not sure how much the data would be changed and standardized.
+I didn't want to make too many major changes.
+Instead I focused my attention on cleaning the standardizing the columns that I would be using in the analysis portion of this case study.
+I made more structural changes to the data in the `Data Modeling` portion of this take home.
+I will talk about the standardizations that I made for each table here, and the SQL is provided in the `cleaned_data` directory.

-I will talk about the standardizations that I made for each table here, and the sql is provided in the `cleaned_data` directory.
+### 2a.

-- customers
+#### Customers

-1. renamed 'first_nam' and 'last_nam'.
+1. renamed several columns so that they are most clear and explicit.
 2. There are a couple thousand rows with a null `hashed_id`.
-However, it seems that the csv file had the string 'NULL' so I went ahead and made sure that those cells are null and don't have the string 'NULL'.
+It seems that the csv file had the string 'NULL' so I made sure that those cells are null and don't have the string 'NULL'.
 3. Looking at the country column I'm noticing some irregularies in naming conventions.
 Because the US, Canada, and the UK are the biggest customers, I just tried to standardize their names.
-Additionally I saw that there is some added white space at the end of these country names.
-I removed that white space as well.

 ```sql
 SELECT